Linhan-Song/ai-coursework-group13/README.md

 ### Cross-method principle

 - Keep the **evaluation frame fixed** (same temporal split; preprocessing matched to each model family), then tune **within** each method.
-- Use **metrics + qualitative inspection** (are top terms / topic keywords interpretable and consistent with plausible ML history?) when choosing what to present as the “best” configuration.
+- Use **metrics + qualitative inspection** (are top terms / topic keywords interpretable and consistent with plausible ML history) when choosing what to present as the “best” configuration.

 ---